-During this session, participants will discuss the next steps for conducting the home assessments and the education sessions.
+During this session, participants will discuss how to organize their own training workshops.
 They will also take the posttest and fill out the workshop evaluation form.

+- reviewed the 4-hour curriculum and discussed the content of the 2-hour curriculum.

+- discussed how your organization will be supporting local programs for the training rollout,

-- discussed next steps for conducting home assessments, education sessions, and follow-up visits,
+- discussed the follow-up visit,

 - filled out the posttest form, and

 - filled out the evaluation form.

-DeverPoint presentation for Session 5
+- ☐ PowerPoint presentation for Session 5

-- □ Copies of the posttest and the answer key - □ Copies of the evaluation form
+- Copies of the posttest and the answer key

+- ☐ Copies of the evaluation form

+- ☐ Handout 7: Training Facilitation Tips